-Cosy and personal too.
-Breakfast, lunch and dinner are enjoyed at the family table.
+Cosy and personal with breakfast, lunch and dinner enjoyed at the family table.
 After dinner, join the Rusts around a campfire and listen to the stories of old Namibian farm life.

 You can stay in the farmhouse, the bush camp or camp independently.
 There are 8 rooms at the farm house.
 These are basic, furnished, typical Namibian rooms.
 Think rustic.
-There's no air conditioning or modern appliances, just good old en suites.
+There's no air conditioning or modern appliances.

 The Bush Camp is amidst the Erongo Mountains.
 These are canvas safari tents with bathrooms at the back.
 There’s a large double bed and a private terrace looking at those mountains.
 Breakfast, lunch and dinner are served with the family in the lounge area.
-There’s also a bar with a large verandah.
-This overlooks a waterhole.
+There’s also a bar with a large verandah overlooking a waterhole.

 If you prefer to camp, there are 5 sites.
 All private with hot showers and open-air flush toilets.
 They’re easy to reach, you won’t need a 4x4.
 Just enjoy the Erongo.